bjin/dprox/README.md

 Use `dprox --help` or [dnsmasq manpage](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) for further details about these options.
 But be aware that there might be minor differences on some options like `--server`.

-To use `dprox` with `dnsmasq-china-list`, with "8.8.4.4" as the remote DNS server (systemd user can also use [this unit file](https://github.com/bjin/dprox/blob/master/systemd/dprox.service)):
+To use `dprox` with `dnsmasq-china-list`, with "8.8.4.4" as the remote DNS server:

 ```sh
 dprox -C /etc/dnsmasq.d/accelerated-domains.china.conf -C /etc/dnsmasq.d/bogus-nxdomain.china.conf -S 8.8.4.4